Taking Proper Care of Our Bodies

 Having been in the veterinary field for over 2 decades, there are 2 important ways to take care of your pet’s body.
-They are, a multi-modal approach to pain relief, and nutrition.
+They are a multi-modal approach to pain relief and nutrition.
 These two are essential in overall wellness and set the tone to keep our pet’s bodies in the best shape!
-This means less visits to the veterinarian, less cost, but most importantly a healthier pet.
+This means fewer visits to the veterinarian, less cost, and most importantly a healthier pet.

 - Feeding trial or formulated.
 Diets that do a feeding trial are tested – going through a thorough evaluation, whereas formulated are created using a recipe.
 There are several perspectives of truth, one being that a diet tested is better than one that is not, and the other truth is that there are many diets that are formulated but still do well.
 I hear quite often that they want to do what is best for their pets – and in my professional opinion, that is the one that has gone through a feeding trial

 - Specific Life Stage or All Life Stage.
 We want a diet that is specific like a growth, an Adult, or a Senior.
-An all life stage diet is noted to cover a puppy through senior years.
-This is not good due to different nutritional requirements for puppies (6 months) as compared to the 12-year-old dog.
+An all-life stage diet is noted to cover a puppy through its senior years.
+This is not good due to the different nutritional requirements for puppies (6 months) as compared to the 12-year-old dog.
 Consider here whether you have eaten the exact same diet as an infant, toddler, child, young adult, adult, and senior.
-And have you ever changed your diet in order to improve your overall health-low fat, gluten free, calorie restricted, vitamin/mineral enriched, etc. The same would apply, if you want what is best for your pet, you would need to feed the specific life stage for their age, or nutritional content for their specific needs.
+And have you ever changed your diet in order to improve your overall health-low fat, gluten-free, calorie-restricted, vitamin/mineral enriched, etc. The same would apply, if you want what is best for your pet, you would need to feed the specific life stage for their age, or nutritional content for their specific needs.

 - Comparing apples to apples.
-On all pet foods there is the guaranteed analysis.
-This only gives the minimum or maximum of nutritional requirements.
-To get more precisely accurate information, you would need to go online or call the pet food company, for the nutritional analysis like we see on our food.
+On all pet foods, there is a guaranteed analysis.
+This only gives the minimum or maximum nutritional requirements.
+To get more precisely accurate information, you would need to go online or call the pet food company, for the nutritional analysis as we see on our food.
 A step further is to compare on a dry matter basis – truly apples to apples.
 If a pet food company does not give the nutritional analysis – do not feed that diet.
 If they cannot be open with what is in the diet, how can they be trusted?
 Furthermore, once you have the nutritional analysis, then a proper reference of nutritional requirements is needed.